xiaohu-liu/ElasticSearch/Getting Started/explore-cluster.md

 ```
 health status index uuid pri rep docs.count docs.deleted store.size pri.store.size
 ```
-we can see from the reponse text , the document was deleted succssfully
+we can see from the reponse text , the index was deleted succssfully

 ### Summary
 The pattern that how we access the elasticsearch: